Carbon footprints

 The County of Cambridgeshire

-Around 31% of this was from land use, land use change and forestry (LULUCF), whilst 23% was from transport and 14% from housing.
+The latest carbon emissions data from the UK Government shows that carbon emissions just from the county of Cambridgeshire were 6.78 million tonnes CO2e in 2021.
+Around 27% of this was from transport, whilst 23% was from land use, land use change and forestry (LULUCF) and 14% from agriculture.
 The high emissions from LULUCF are mainly due to the large amount of peatland in the county.

 Peatlands